stawirej/timeflow/README.md

 ## Requirements

-- Java 17
+- Java 17+
-- _If you need to use in other LTS java version, please create an [issue](https://github.com/stawirej/time/issues)._
+- _If you need to use in lower LTS java version, please create an [issue](https://github.com/stawirej/time/issues)._

 ## Dependencies